Ditached/ARPlacementKit-Docs/docs/configuration.md

 ### Use your own model/Prefab

-By replacing the *Prefab* on the *Placeable Generator* in the inspector, you can use your own prefab.
+By replacing the *Prefab* on the *Placeable Generator* in the inspector, you can use your own Prefab.
 Just drag in your model and everything should work out of the box.
 The transformation inside the Prefab will be preserved.
 Use the scale setting to change the initial scale of the object.
 It can still be resized at runtime using gestures.